 - Memory Laws: Mapping A New Subject in Comparative Law and Transitional Justice (with Aleksandra Gliszczynska-Grabias), T.M.C.
 Asser Institute Research Paper, 3, 2017.
 3-28.

 - Introductory Note to Perinçek v.
 Switzerland (2015): Judgement of the Grand Chamber (ECtHR), International Legal Materials, 55, 2016.
 627-629

 - Towards EU Sexual Risk Regulation: Restrictions on Blood Donation as Ingringement of Active Citizenship, European Journal of Risk Regulation, 7, 4, 2016.
 801-809.

-- On the ‘Entry’ Options for the ‘Right to Love’: Federalizing Litigation Opportunities for LGBT Plaintiffs in Europe” (co-authored with Dimitry Kochenov), EUI Working Paper, 9, 2016.
+- On the ‘Entry’ Options for the ‘Right to Love’: Federalizing Litigation Opportunities for LGBT Plaintiffs in Europe” (with Dimitry Kochenov), EUI Working Paper, 9, 2016.
 1-16.